nirantak/data_mining_association/README.md

-# tech_stack_mining
+# Tech Stack Mining

-Data mining for technology stacks to suggest new technologies to learn
+Data mining for technology stacks to suggest new technologies to learn based on those that are already known.

+* DMBI Project (Sem 6)
+* Dataset - Stack Overflow Developer Survey 2017